Johnstx/DevOps_Projects/Project_16/Project16.md

 Now lets automate 'project 15' with Terraform.

-First, we create a diretoty structure -
+First, we create a directory structure -

 * Create a folder called ``PBL``
 * Create a file in the folder, name is ``main.tf``